binraider/UmbracoCustomVBP/README.md

     <add key="vbp:debuglogging" value="false" />
 This is ONLY for when its just you using the website on your dev workstation - its not thread safe, so if you accidently leave it on, when deployed to production you are asking for trouble.

+#### WARNING

+This was built in a hurry.
+Therefore they may be bugs.
+If you see how it can be improved please dont hesitate to dip in.